 Decaying home near Detroit’s abandoned Packard Automotive Plant

 This construction time-lapse illustrates the history of Notre-Dame from c.1060 to the present day, following ten centuries of construction and reconstruction.
-The model was created in Sketchup based on hand-drawn image textures.
+The film was created in the computer modeling software Sketchup, based on hand-drawn image textures.
 The ink drawings of nineteenth-century architect Viollet-le-Duc were scanned and applied to the model surfaces, as if to transform the two-dimensional artwork into the three-dimensional digital.
 I believe computer models should have a certain handmade quality.

 – Dany Sandron and Andrew Tallon.
 Notre-Dame Cathedral: nine centuries of history. – Eugène Viollet-le-Duc.
 Drawings of Notre-Dame.
 From Wikimedia Commons.